Producer Registration

 Certain programs require CAA to publish a list of registered producers.
 Those lists are available publicly, and the date of publication appears on each list.

-CAA was required to provide the Oregon DEQ with a list of registered producers as part of CAA’s revised program plan, submitted on September 27, 2024 and has been regularly updated.
-CAA was asked to provide a list of non-reporting producers to the Oregon Department of Environmental Quality (DEQ) so that they can follow-up with producers about their obligations under the Recycling Modernization Act, including the requirement to submit reports and pay fees starting on July 1, 2025.
+CAA is required to provide the Oregon Department of Environmental Quality (DEQ) with a list of registered producers as part of CAA’s program plan.
+The list of registered producers will be updated on a recurring basis.
+CAA was asked to provide a list of non-reporting producers to the Oregon DEQ so that they can follow-up with producers about their obligations under the Recycling Modernization Act (RMA), including the requirement to submit reports and pay fees starting on July 1, 2025.

 Regulations in Colorado required producers to register by October 1, 2024.
 Producers who did not register by that date may be subject to enforcement.
-CAA also submitting a list of registered producers to the Colorado Department of Public Health & Environment as required.
-Producers in those states who missed the deadline must still register with CAA.
+Effective July 1, 2025, a producer shall not sell or distribute any products that use covered materials in the state unless the producer is participating in the program.
+CAA will provide a list of registered producers to the Colorado Department of Public Health & Environment (CDPHE) as required on a rolling basis.
+Producers in those states who missed the deadline must still register and report with CAA.

 Determining Producer Obligations Under EPR Laws